Ninesquared81/bude/README.md

 Hello, World!
 ```

 This assumes FASM has been installed and is in the PATH variable.
+Note that the
+actual output of FASM may vary.

 ## Language Features